Skip to content

 Service output can be monitored using command:

-journalctl -xefu w3p_geth.service
+sudo journalctl -xefu w3p_geth.service

 Grafana Monitoring verification